Can Aluminum Be Used in Induction Cookware?

 The Challenge of Aluminum on Induction

-How Induction Cooking Works
+Induction Cooking Concept

-Why Pure Aluminum Doesn‘t Work
+Why Pure Aluminum Doesnt Work

 Pure aluminum is not ferromagnetic, meaning it does not respond to magnetic fields.
 While aluminum is an excellent conductor of heat and widely used in non-induction cookware, its non-magnetic nature makes it inherently incompatible with induction technology.
 As a result, an induction cooktop cannot generate heat in a pan made entirely of aluminum.